brianstrauch/autograder/README.md

 # Autograder API

-Upload programs for grading in file or data format.
+Upload programs for grading.
 The autograder will run them inside a container and grade their output.

+## Local Setup

+1. Download and install Docker from https://www.docker.com/products/docker-desktop.
+2. Start Docker.
+3. Use `make run` to start the API on http://localhost:1024.

+## Usage

 1. Upload a program
     1. `POST /file` (multipart/form-data)